noctuelles/42-rainfall/level2/ressources/README.md

 It echoes back when we just wrote into the buffer, and then proceed to duplicate the stack-allocated buffer into an heap-allocated region.
 Interesting !
 So instead of modifying our return address so it points on our buffer that is allocated into the stack, we could modify it so it points into the heap-allocated region instead !
 It will contains exactly the same data as it is duplicated.

-The challange here is that our shell code must not include any NUL byte (`0x00`), since it will end prematurely `strdup` (remember that a C strings are always nul-terminated).
+The challenge here is that our shell code must not include any NUL byte (`0x00`), since it will end prematurely `strdup` (remember that a C strings are always nul-terminated).

 ## Crafting the shellcode